Bali bomb maker apologises to Australians

 Hisyam bin Alizein, better known by his nom de guerre Umar Patek, was a leading member of Jemaah Islamiah, which was blamed for the blasts at two nightclubs in Kuta Beach that killed 202 people including 88 Australians.

-“I apologise not only to the people in Bali in particular but I also apologise to all Indonesian people,” Patek told reporters while visiting former militant Ali Fauzi, a long-time friend who runs a program aimed at deradicalising militants in East Java’s Tenggulun village.
+“I apologise not only to the people in Bali in particular but I also apologise to all Indonesian people,” Patek said while visiting former militant Ali Fauzi, a long-time friend who runs a program aimed at deradicalising militants in East Java’s Tenggulun village.

-“I also sincerely apologise especially to the Australians who also experienced a very great impact from the Bali bombing crime,” Patek said.
+“I also sincerely apologise especially to the Australians who also experienced a very great impact from the Bali bombing crime.

 “I also apologise to the victims and their families both at home and abroad, whatever their nationality, whatever their ethnicity, whatever their religion, I sincerely apologise to all of them.”